rebecawriter/rebecawriter.github.io/_posts/2020-07-14-how-to-write-better-blog-posts.md

 ![How to write better blog posts](/images/asset-3.png "Clarity")

-Most of your readers are likely on their lunch break, on public transport or on the toilet.
+Most of your readers are likely on their lunch break, on public transport or on the toilet*.
 Hardly the right time to be wading through dense blocks of text.

 If you can provide a clearly written blog post, your readers will thank you.
 With that in mind, keep your language simple, accessible and to the point.